 Nirogacestat (Gamma Secretase Inhibitor)

-We measure ourselves by the impact we have on people with cancer.
+We measure ourselves by the impact we have on people with rare diseases.

 Let’s go big.